elsa-k-donovan/ImageFlow/README.md

         python manage.py makemigrations
         python manage.py migrate
-        python manage.py runserver // For just the regular server (for testing purposes) OR
+        python manage.py runserver // For just the regular server (for testing purposes)
-        python manage.py runmodwsgi // Runs on Apache (final server)

 6) Then create a new terminal instance while still in DDI_Website folder